-Pupils from Year 1 upwards complete a Rising Stars Progress Test after each topic.
-Assessment results recorded by teacher and stored in the spreadsheet in Assessments on the Teacher drive.
-Two targets should be set for each child on the basis of tests undertaken.
-Targets are to be shared with pupils.
+Pupils from Year 1 upwards complete a White Rose Maths assessment after each topic.
+Assessment results recorded by teacher and stored in the spreadsheet in Assessments on the Staff drive.
+Targets to develop key areas of learning should be set for each child and shared with pupils.